TheophileLaPelouse/gecad_tm/README.md

 # Third and Fourth step

 Those two steps are in the tests in the opti files, representative_days.py and result files.
 They consist of calling the optimization function and then plot, save csv...

+For the optimization with battery, it is the file affichage.py that plot the saved results.